 Commemorative Plaques, commonly known as 'Blue Plaques' (even though they don't have to be blue), recognise the importance of a person or building to the history and heritage of South Tyneside.

-There are currently twenty seven plaques located across the Borough commemorating people and organisations such as:
+There are currently thirty plaques located across the Borough, commemorating people and organisations such as:

-To commemorate more people and places South Tyneside Council have established a formal Commemorative Plaque Scheme, raising up to three plaques each year.
+To commemorate more people and places South Tyneside Council has established a formal Commemorative Plaque Scheme, raising up to three plaques each year.